-Reflections on the last two years in UK higher education
+Reflections on UK higher education during the pandemic

 As we’re approaching two years since the UK entered the first national lockdown I wanted to reflect on this period in UK higher education.
 This was the point when the longstanding and predominant teaching and study model of universities was completely and utterly turned on its head and the consequences of this have been playing out ever since.